ScottPlot/ScottPlot.NET/content/faq/custom-plot-type/index.md

 ---
-Title: Create a Custom Plot Types - ScottPlot FAQ
+Title: How to Create Custom Plot Types - ScottPlot FAQ
 Description: By creating a class that implements IPlottable, users can create custom plot types and have full control over styling and data management.
 ---

+# How to Create Custom Plot Types

 **ScottPlot comes with dozens of plot types (bar, scatter, pie, etc.), but users can create their own to customize styling and behavior.** ScottPlot uses the term _Plottable_ to describe objects which can be added to plots, store data, and contain logic to draw on the chart.